-June 6, 2018
+JUNE 6, 2018

 The sound of the boat's engine is dulled as our guide eases into a large patch of floating weeds, which supports many long-legged birds and, if we look carefully, a freshwater crocodile.
 It is apparently not very hungry, since the birds are happy to wander within the proximity of the crocodile's open mouth.

-As we turn around and travel back along the same route, I am suddenly aware that the view from this perspective is probably even more scenic than that of the journey from the forward direction, and now understand why the commentary was delayed until now.
+As we turn around and travel back along the same route, I am suddenly aware that the view from this perspective is probably even more scenic than that of the journey from the forward direction, and now understand why the commentary had been delayed until now.

 I relax and listen to facts and figures, not only about this amazing landscape, but the history of the dam construction and the impact it has had on the region over the past forty years.

 I see a black darter, or snake bird, drying its wings in the sun because they are not waterproof.
 It stands on a branch and looks like a huge bat with its wings unfolded, exposed to the sun.
 We see two tiny rock wallabies shyly peering out from a rock ledge high up on an ancient cliff.
 The abundance of wildlife and flora is unexpected.
 Somehow I had imagined that this regions was far too arid to sustain such as rich and diverse habitat.

 And then, out of nowhere, nonchalantly, as if it didn't have a care in the world....

 ... a crocodile floats past on a log.

 I giggle at the irony....
 Crocodiles have a reputation for attacking everything they see, opening their huge jaws, grabbing their prey, doing the death roll, and burying their prize under a mouldering log at the bottom of a river.
 I've seen the warning signs all over Western Australia, and yet, here I am watching a potential death machine using a log as a surfboard as it floats along the river current, eyes staring into the distance.
 Surreal!